artsiomkaltovich/zython/doc/source/guides/getting_started/send_more_money.rst

 In such kind of problem all letters should be replaced with digits with two main restriction:

-- equation will be true
+- equation should be hold
 - the same digit can't be assign to different letters and vise versa.

 The very common example of such problem is the following: